 Nutritional Profile of Kiwifruit - How Many Calories in Kiwi

 So, as one can see, one medium kiwi contains only ~42 calories, while 100g of kiwis have ~61 calories.

 Kiwifruit is mostly regarded as safe.
 However, those who are allergic should be cautious while eating this fruit.
 Kiwi allergy symptoms include a swollen tongue, itchy throat, vomiting, problematic swallowing, and hives.
 The risk of allergy to kiwifruit increases if one is also allergic to avocados, hazelnuts, figs, poppy seeds, wheat, and latex (given below).

 Rarely, kiwifruits can slow blood clotting, thereby increasing bleeding.
 This could increase the seriousness of bleeding disorders.
 If a person has a bleeding disorder or will be having surgery, he should avoid eating kiwifruits.

-Another rare side effect is a latex-fruit syndrome which is a condition related to the possible reaction of one’s immune system to particular proteins occurring in natural rubber (from the tree Hevea brasiliensis) and very similar proteins occurring in some foods like kiwifruit.
+Another rare side effect is latex-fruit syndrome, which is a condition related to the possible reaction of one’s immune system to particular proteins occurring in natural rubber (from the tree Hevea brasiliensis) and very similar proteins occurring in some foods like kiwifruit.

 Kiwifruits rarely cause any health issues, but it is important to know them and to be able to recognize them.

-For short: not only that kiwifruit has many health benefits, but it also tastes great.
+Long Story Short: not only does kiwifruit have many health benefits, but it also tastes great.
 It has a specific fragrance and aroma and can be consumed as part of salads, juices, or simply as a - fruit.

 When combined with other fruits and foods in general, kiwifruit increases vitamin, mineral, and fiber content, with minimal increase in (healthy) carbs.